 If you’ve ever wondered what Arnie Schwarzenegger might look like after facial reconstruction you only have to take a glance at Crime Wave’s cover art.
-The Spanish release anyway… where no-one would possibly notice the resemblance because that’s practically another solar system.
+The Spanish release anyway… where no-one would possibly notice the resemblance (to the True Lies artwork) because that’s practically another solar system.

 There’s no Arnie movie by the same name so don’t expect to find a licensed blockbuster adaptation contained within.
 In fact, the game’s hero – ‘super crime fighter’ Lucas McCabe – looks totally different in the game, matching the box artwork of the other regional releases.
 Except for the snazzy Elvis attire with which we’re issued upon pushing the start button.
 Uh-huh, thank you mam… is the opening sound effect I would have snuck in.
 Had Luke not been assigned with such a deadly-serious world-saving mission that would be sacrilegious to contemplate mocking.

 Instead, the UK and US releases depict a completely different obligatory damsel in distress to the one we’re drafted in to rescue; president’s daughter, Brittany Cole.

 As if it matters, ‘King Pin’, the leader of a generic criminal syndicate imaginatively known as MOB, is behind the kidnapping.
 Obviously the goal is to hold daddy to ransom until he concedes to his demands, which later it transpires entail overthrowing New York’s leadership so he can step into the breach.
 Just one state?
 Why not…

 Part B of King Pin’s treacherous scheme involves printing his own money and dishing out free drugs to the populace to ensure they are so doped up they won’t care who is in the hot-seat, or put up any resistance.
 Opiate is the opiate of the masses?
 Maybe Karl Marx was over-complicating the situation then.